JTSDK/jtsdk64-tools/docs/setup/baseinstall.md

 ## Verify Desktop Icons

 After a sucessful installaiton (if you elected desktop shortcuts above), you should have two new icon's present.
-You can run them from the desktop, or the Windows menustsrem.
+You can run them from the desktop, or the Windows menu system.
 The choice is yours.

 - JTSDK64-Tools
 - JTSDK64-Setup